-Raw materials, work-in-progress and finished goods are stated at the lower of cost and net realisable value.
+Raw materials and finished goods are stated at the lower of cost and net realisable value.

-Cost of raw material is determined on weighted average basis.
-Cost of finished goods and work-in-progress consists of direct material, direct labour and an appropriate proportion of production overheads (based on normal operating capacity).
+Cost of raw material comprise cost of purchase and other costs incurred in bringing it to their present location and condition are determined on weighted average basis.
+Cost of finished goods consists of direct material, direct labour and an appropriate proportion of production overheads (based on normal operating capacity).